jgressmann/supercan/Windows/python/README.md

 ### Common Steps

+1. Copy the content of the `SuperCAN` directory to a writable location.

-1. Navigate to this directory
+2. Navigate to this directory

-2. Run
+3. Run

     ```console
     python -m pip install .